Damianla/NCRP-1/README.md

-# NCRP: a graph-based framework for improving long-read metagenomic classification via neighborhood-consistency refinement and label propagation on the overlap graph.
+# NCRP: a graph-based framework for improving long-read metagenomic classification

 ## Installation